PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 combinations.
 Continue with separate characterization and implementation checkpoints, sequential tests, minimal real-model conversion, commit and push only, and do not create or reopen a pull request.

+## Channel-shuffle/gather orchestration characterization: completed state

+The 55-line `_run_channel_shuffle_gather_layout_pass_cluster` remains unchanged
+in production.
+It has three keyword-only switches with defaults `include_two_way_shuffle=True`, `include_nhwc_shuffle=True`, and `include_post_gather_cleanup=False`.
+One main-model/session-layout `ModelIRPassStateScope` is shared by every selected owner.

+Its exact union order is two-way channel shuffle, NHWC channel shuffle, NCHW channel shuffle, transpose/GATHER-axis cleanup, layout-transpose cleanup, transpose/unary-fanout cleanup, and transpose/unary/binary-fanout cleanup.
+The first two owners have separate one-owner guards, the NCHW-shuffle/gather pair is unconditional, and one exact post-gather guard owns the final three calls.
+All owners receive the same ModelIR, layout state, session diagnostics, and scope.

+Three caller forms are active. `LayoutRecoveryContext` stores the helper, and the final layout-recovery invocation calls it without arguments or keywords, selecting the default four-owner sequence.
+One direct caller inside the layout- optimization block passes only `include_post_gather_cleanup=True`, selecting all seven owners between slice/logistic/CONCAT tail cleanup and pre-add/mean- attention recovery.
+The late direct caller passes both leading-shuffle switches as `False`, leaves post cleanup at its default, and selects only the NCHW- shuffle/gather pair between reshape/transpose collapse and attention-QKV reshape cleanup.

+Sequential characterization validation completed as follows:

+- focused helper policy/caller/callback contracts: `5 passed in 0.65s`;
+- focused channel-shuffle/gather, layout-recovery, and ordered architecture:
+  `259 passed in 20.82s`;
+- pass-efficiency plus TensorFlow-import-blocked optional boundary:
+  `41 passed in 12.09s` (`30` plus `11`);
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, runtime sequence, real-model conversion, or broad suite changed or ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation-count tiers, all three policy forms, callback wiring, caller multiplicity, boundaries, shared-scope behavior, and TensorFlow isolation are unchanged.
+PR #952 remains closed, and no pull request was created, reopened, or updated.

+At restart, introduce a frozen main ModelIR/layout/diagnostics context and stable base, default, post, and seven-owner union ID sequences in `channel_shuffle_gather_orchestration.py`.
+Construct each selected owner once under one fresh scope, preserve the helper's three keyword-only defaults as a delegate, retain both direct caller forms and its argument-free layout-recovery callback identity, and move the full-policy efficiency fixture to the explicit runner.
+Replace seven direct owner calls with seven stable IDs without changing the 120 effective-call total.
+Validate sequentially, commit and push only, and do not create or reopen a pull request.